MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 az role assignment list --subscription mySubscriptionID
 ```

-You can also go into the [Azure portal](https://ms.portal.azure.com/) and manually assign the role to the service principal from the Acess control (IAM) menu.
+You can also go into the [Azure portal](https://ms.portal.azure.com/) and manually assign the role to the service principal from the Access control (IAM) menu.
 For more examples on listing role assignments, see [List Azure role assignments using Azure CLI](/azure/role-based-access-control/role-assignments-list-cli).

 ## Next Steps